What is Skelaxin?

 Skelaxin side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Skelaxin: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 upper stomach pain, loss of appetite, jaundice (yellowing of the skin or eyes).

-Less serious Skelaxin side effects may include:
+Common Skelaxin side effects may include:

 feeling nervous or irritable;